 Money may not buy you happiness.
 But it certainly can improve your life mainly because it ensures that you have your basic needs met.
 I know what I’m saying — I’ve lived with and without money, then repeated that cycle.
 You don’t want to be in retirement without savings built up.
+Building a savings plan will relieve stress in the long run.

 When you have enough to cover the necessities, you can chip away to build a savings plan.
 Why?
 Because it can greatly reduce financial stress — which is often cited by the majority of Americans as one of the most common sources of stress.